Jimboeri/ESP_Basic/README.md

   - Wifi details
   - MQTT settings
 * Send status updates on startup and at regular intervals over MQTT
-* Be able to go into config mode if a button is pressed for a minute
+* Be able to go into config mode if a button is pressed for a second
 * Run the config portal if WiFi connection fails, or if MQTT cannot connect

 ## Dependencies